Ruxton Island

 The entrance to Herring Bay is marked at the north west corner, and entrance to Herring bay should be made between this marker and the small islet to the east.
 At low tide, the reef, which dries out at anything except high tide, extends several hundred yards to the south east.
 The reef continues underwater and is frequently hit by visiting vessels.
 This islet was recently named "Long Point" in honour of Ted Long, who was resident here for many years.

 There is a smaller bay located about halfway down the island on the west side, locally known as Nayler Bay, after the Nayler family who sold the island to Frank Ney (former mayor of Nanaimo, B.C.) who in turn developed the island into the current 199 privately owned lots.
 Typical waterfront properties are roughly 1/2 an acre in size, and the inside lots are roughly 2 acres in size.

 There is a wetland in the middle of the island which is roughly 10 acres in size.
 Canada Geese usually nest in this wetland, and many pairs may be seen during their visiting season.
-Numerous smaller waterfowl inhabit the wetland year round.
+Numerous smaller waterfowl and frogs inhabit the wetland year round.

 North Bay and Otter Bay are located at the north and east sides of Ruxton Island respectively.